Contact Info:

 The child should be the most important party in any custody or visitation proceeding, and the court will place the child’s needs ahead of everyone else’s.
 A court will consider many factors when it assesses what is best for a child, including the following:

-A lawyer in Saratoga Springs who is familiar with visitation rights could apply these considerations to the case and advise a party on how best to maintain contact with the child.
+A legal professional in Saratoga Springs who is familiar with visitation rights could apply these considerations to the case and advise a party on how best to maintain contact with the child.

 A visitation plan is not legally binding until it becomes part of a court order.
 In cases where parents have substantial animosity toward each other and cannot effectively communicate, one of the parties may be unwilling to follow the court-ordered visitation schedule.